arnaudj/edu-book-notes/practical-module-federation.md

 # Practical Module Federation

-My highlights and notes from the book.
+Highlights and notes from the book.
 For full content go to https://module-federation.github.io/

 ## 1.1 Micro-frontends (MFE) and module federation (MF)